Senzing/mapper-csv/README.md

 - Lets say you want to use the SSN column to match and it is 100% populated.
 But it is only 10% unique meaning a lot of the records have the same SSN.
 This may be ok, but it certainly indicates that you are looking at a list of transactions rather than a list of entities.
 - Lets say you have last_name and first_name columns but the first_name column is completely blank and the top 5 last_name examples appear to have both last and first names!
 In this case you would want to map last_name to the Senzing NAME_FULL attribute and not map first name at all.

-### Complete the mapping or python template
+### Complete the mapping

-The best way to describe how to complete the mapping is review the [Mapping file structure](#mapping-file-structure)
+If using the mapping file approach, complete the mapping by following the [Mapping file tutorial](#mapping-file-tutorial)

 Open the mapping file mappings/test_set1.map with your favorite text editor.